sanskarjhala/A-modern-chair-Project-/README.md

 # A-modern-chair-Project-
-A project made with Html and CSS
+A small project made with Html and CSS to learn the concepts of animation and deep dive into css